Large-$N$ $\mathbb{CP}^{N-1}$ sigma model on a Euclidean torus: uniqueness and stability of the vacuum: Uniqueness and stability of the CP(N-1) sigma model vacuum

 The right-hand side comes from the volume integration of the zero-modes.
-Since there are $N$ copies of zero-modes, one cannot omit this volume factor even in the large-$N$ limit.
-Therefore, for any finite $(\beta, L)$, there exists only one branch of solutions of the coupled equations \eqref{eq:xi_saddle} and \eqref{gapeq} and not two separate ones $\lambda=0$ or $\sigma=0$ \footnote{One might think that by first taking the limit, e.g., $\beta \to \infty$, Eq.~(\ref{consistent}) yields $ \lambda \,\hat \sigma=0$.
-The key point is, however, that the $\beta \to \infty$ limit is perfectly smooth in Eq.~\eqref{gapeq}, and the resulting zero-temperature equation has no solution with $\lambda=0$ for any $L$.}.
+Since there are $N$ copies of zero-modes, one cannot omit this volume factor.
+Therefore, for any finite $(\beta, L)$, there exists only one branch of solutions of the coupled equations \eqref{eq:xi_saddle} and \eqref{gapeq} and not two separate ones $\lambda=0$ or $\sigma=0$.

-In fact, a stronger statement can be made.
-Let us consider the following decomposition of $Z_\lambda$
+One might object by saying that, by first taking the limit, e.g., $\beta \to \infty$, Eq.~(\ref{consistent}) yields indeed $ \lambda \,\hat \sigma=0$.
+As this point potentially involves a subtle question of ordering of various limits, let us proceed with care.
+Consider the full partition function $Z_\lambda$:

 where $Z_{\rm mass} $ is the part of the partition function found earlier by integration over massive modes (corresponding to the second term in Eq.~\eqref{correspondsto}).
-The saddle point equation for $\lambda$ is
+The saddle-point equation for $\lambda$ is

 The first term in this expression does not contain contributions from the zero-modes.
-This is the form of the gap equation in the ``deconfinement'' phase assumed in Ref.~\cite{Monin:2015xwa}.
-Eq.~\eqref{eq:xi_saddle}, however, shows that it is equivalent to
+Note that at this point the system of equations solved are Eq.~(\ref{consistent}) and Eq.~(\ref{eq:deconf}), valid in the large $N$ limit and at arbitrary $(\beta, L)$.

-which is precisely Eq.~\eqref{gapeq}, considered earlier, and which has been shown to possess a unique nonvanishing solution for $\lambda$, with $\lambda \ge \Lambda^2$, for any values of $(\beta, L)$.
+Eq.~(\ref{eq:deconf}) is precisely the form of the gap equation (i.e., the saddle-point equation for $\lambda$) in the ``deconfinement'' phase, used in Ref.~\cite{Monin:2015xwa}.
+However, the correct saddle-point equation for ${\hat \sigma}$ which accompanies it, is Eq.~\eqref{consistent}, and not Eq.~(\ref{eq:pathological}).
+Use of Eq.~\eqref{consistent} shows that Eq.~(\ref{eq:deconf}) is equivalent to

-What Eq.~\eqref{eq:xi_saddle} tells us, is that the two gap equations in the ``deconfinement'' phase and in the ``confinement'' phase are actually one and the same equation; its unique saddle point describes a single phase of the system, with dynamical generation of mass for the $n_i$ fields.
-A ``deconfinement'' phase with $\brc\lambda\ckt=0$ never appears in our system \footnote{This conclusion is in agreement with the one reached in \cite{Munster, Ichinose}.} and actually, the classical VEV $\hat\sigma$ vanishes at zero temperature due to the mass gap as
+which is exactly Eq.~\eqref{gapeq}, derived and studied in the previous section, and which has been shown to possess a unique nonvanishing solution for $\lambda$, with $\lambda \ge \Lambda^2$, for any values of $(\beta, L)$.
+What Eq.~\eqref{eq:xi_saddle} tells us is that the two gap equations in the ``deconfinement'' phase and in the ``confinement'' phase are actually one and the same equation; its unique saddle point describes a single phase of the system, with dynamical generation of mass for the $n_i$ fields.
+A ``deconfinement'' phase with $\brc\lambda\ckt=0$ never appears in our system \footnote{This conclusion is in agreement with the one reached in Ref.~\cite{Munster, Ichinose}, but differs from that in Ref.~\cite{Monin:2015xwa}.
+This latter fact can be traced to the proper treatment of the zeromodes, Eq.~(\ref{insert}), Eq.~(\ref{correctEffAct}). }.
+The crucial point is that the coupled saddle-point equations for $(\lambda, {\hat \sigma})$ have a smooth $\beta \to \infty$ limit.